 (ii) The system helps to check some plant diseases because when farms are left to fallow for many years, disease organisms lose their hosts and die.

 (iv) Land becomes relatively cheap to replenish with lost nutrients as farmers may not need fertilizers.

 (v) Fallowing helps to dislodge pests from farm plots due to the absence of hosts during fallowing.

 (vi) Fallowing also improves soil physical properties like soil structure, texture, etc.

 (vii) Fallowing improves the activities of soil flora and fauna.

-The period of allowing the land to rest in order to re-grow back to bush and rebuild the used-up nutrients is called fallow period.
+The period of allowing the land to rest in order to re-grow back to the bush and rebuild the used-up nutrients is called a fallow period.